Appearance

 function actually takes any object that has a property calledkey

-, that the function can use to fetch the child issues of that object. - It doesn't necessarily need a full Jira Issue object.
+that the function can use to fetch the child issues of that object. - It doesn't necessarily need a full Jira Issue object, as long as the object passed has a

 {key: "ISSUE-123"}